• Skip to main content

 Tahiti good for families, food market,

-The Islands of Tahiti are a great place to show your children what is means to live off the land and sea.
+The Islands of Tahiti are a great place to show your children what it means to live off the land and sea.
 In places like Taha’a for example, with a population of just 5000 spread over two islands, you simply don’t pop into the corner store for a bag of chips and a chocolate bar.
 At Fare Pea Iti, the hosts serve up the fresh catch of the day at dinner with locally sourced fruits and vegetables, like the Inga Bean, also known as Ice Cream Beans.
 And if you haven’t tried Passion Fruit in Tahiti, you haven’t really had Passion Fruit yet.

 Tahiti Good for families, fresh fruit, passion fruit, banana rolled in coconut

 While on our excursion with Captain Taina, we moored our boat off a private island, while our guides whipped up a Poisson Cru so fresh, I’m pretty sure the fish came on shore when we did.
 Everything about this dish was made in front of our eyes – from the shredding of the coconut, juicing the coconut milk through a cheesecloth, to mixing it with the fresh tuna, lime, and vegetables.
-My kids loved this dish, even my famously finicky youngest devoured it — no small feat.
+My kids loved this dish, even my famously finicky youngest devoured it, no small feat.

 Tahiti good for Families, Poisson Cru, Fresh food, best food in Tahiti